Wroclaw And Prague In 5 Days - A Lot Of Hassle But Was It All Worth it?

 Prague underground tour skeletons around table

-I was down to my last 40 euros on this day.
-I had to ask for a loan the day before from my family and really I was quite apprehensive about doing much and spending all my money but I booked this on my credit card and it was something I’d wanted to do for a while now.
+I was down to my last 40 euros on this last day.
+I had to ask for a loan from my family which I was thankfully given.
+There was the Bulgaria trip and then Poland/Prague after and really I was quite apprehensive about doing much that meant I would have to spend money.

 I went to the Bageterie Boulevard to eat, I went to McDonalds for tea and cake and went for a non alcoholic beer somewhere else.
-It was a bit of a nightmare because my mobile data stopped working – I was worried I wouldn’t find the tour office but somewhere I found the Wifi and luckily I wasn’t too far away.
+It was a bit of a nightmare because my mobile data stopped working (Tescos / O2 not good for travelling) – So, I was worried I wouldn’t find the tour office but somewhere I found the Wifi and luckily I wasn’t too far away.

 The Golem of Prague model underground tour june 2026

-I always had this idea that it might be walking under some old tunnel network where the guide had a torch.
-You can imagine there are places like this under the City but the places we went on this tour were basically just old underground rooms.
+You can imagine there are places like this under Prague but anyway, the places we went on this tour were basically just old underground rooms.
+Some connected but not really.
+What the guide said was these places were the original street level from the 13th Century.

-It’s a fascinaring story – they have an alchemy lab down here that looks very real and you can’t help wonder how much of this all was actually used in the past.
+It’s a fascinaring story – they have an alchemy lab down here too that looks very real like it was actually this that was used to create the Golem.

 Dragon skulls prague underground tour

-My Final Day – Boat Trip and A Very Anxious Airport Run…
+My Final Half Day In Prague – Boat Trip and A Very Anxious Airport Run…

 The last morning for me was actually a bit of a nightmare.
-The good thing was that I didn’t fly back till 17:20pm but on the morning I went to check my phone only to find it wasn’t charging.
-Boring story but because of this I was stuck at the hostel till 12:30pm trying to fix the problem.
+The good thing was that I didn’t actually have to fly back till 17:20pm.
+Only trouble was on the morning I went my phone wasn’t charging.

-So, I went to one restaurant for food.
+I went to one restaurant for food was hoping they could help me get some more charge there but they would not help although food was quite nice.
 I had sliced pork with Spinach and these Czech Potato Cakes – almost 20 euros with a non alcoholic beer.

 Traditional Czech cuisine in Prague

-After this – I made a risky decision to go on the Prague to Venis boat trip.
 This typically takes an hour and I almost got off after paying because I was so worried about missing my flight.
-I got back on though and after I think I had about 2 1/2 hours to get to the airport and catch my plane.
+I almost felt like crying but I got back on and accepted my mission to get to the airport for my flight by the skin of my teeth.

 I booked an Uber and I got here with maybe 20 minutes to spare.
-It wasn’t good really because I rushed to buy my tobacco from duty free not even checking the price.
-Of course it was cheaper than back home but it was still way more than I usually pay.
-I got 10 Golden Virginia and 10 Amber Leaf for £335.
-Very expensive!
+It wasn’t good really because I rushed to buy my tobacco from duty free without even checking the price.

 Anyway…